dnal01/my-shop-application/documents/TECH_SPEC_MVP_v1.md

 - type_id: SMALLINT, MOT NULL
 - current_amount: MEDIUMINT, NOT NULL
 - currency_id: SMALLINT, MOT NULL
+Currency fetches the current market cost and saves this value together with the transactions, letter to calculate earnings amoung different accounts.
 - openning_date, DATETIME, NOT NULL
 - closing_date, DATETIME, NOT NULL
 - bank_commision, SMALLINT, NOTNULL
+Commision is didacted from the credit card payments, either by the end of the day from total amount or from each of the order.

   Sub-model `types`
   - id: